Some small and large changes around your home will:

 Cooking

-Cooking is one of the main sources of indoor air pollution.
-When we cook using gas we generate nitrogen oxide and other particulates, which are the same pollutants that you find outdoors.
-Using an extractor fan or opening a window or door will help to ventilate the room
+When you cook with gas, it makes nitrogen oxide and other particulates.
+These are the same pollutants that you find outdoors.
+Use an extractor fan or open a window/door to help to ventilate the kitchen.

 Log burners and indoor fires

-Burning wood and coal in a stove or open fire releases particulate matter.
-This has an impact on the air-quality in your home and can irritate your nose and throat, giving you a cough or breathing problems.
+This has an impact on the quality of the air in your home.
+It can irritate your nose and throat and give you a cough or breathing problems.

 - Always use dry wood.
 Wood that is wet or damp produces more smoke.